 Applying to FIU as a First Time in College Student

-- Do I have to take an SAT or ACT?
+- Do I have to take a standardized test?

-Yes, the Florida Board of Governors Regulations state that an SAT or ACT score is required for First Time in College admission to the State University System.
+Yes, the Florida Board of Governors Regulations state that an SAT, ACT or CLT score is required for First Time in College admission to the State University System.
 Please remember this is one factor we use to make an admission decision.

-- Can I apply without an SAT or ACT?
+- Can I apply without a standardized test score?

-Yes, you can submit your application, fee or fee waiver, and transcript before you have an SAT or ACT score.
+Yes, you can submit your application, fee or fee waiver, and transcript before you have an SAT, ACT or CLT score.
 We will wait until we have your score to make an admissions decision.
 Please remember, the standardized test score is one factor we use to make an admissions decision, we look at your grades, the courses you took in high school and how well you persisted in a college-readiness curriculum as factors.
-In addition we admit students graduating from a Florida high school in the top 10% of their high school graduating class, regardless of what they score on an SAT or ACT.
+In addition we admit students graduating from a Florida high school in the top 10% of their high school graduating class, regardless of what they score on the SAT, ACT or CLT.